-Ok, I admit, we did not wait much and has a taste of it in our first night, while looking for a restaurant in Alfama area, from one of the ladies selling it in front of their house.
+Ok, I admit, we did not wait much and have a taste of it on our first night, while looking for a restaurant in Alfama area, from one of the ladies selling it in front of their house.
 It was good, but not quite as strong as I was expecting it to be (comparing it with the one my mother does).

 Later on, we’ve tried it once more, as it is usually served, directly from small chocolate cups, which made me think about the “Kisses from Transylvania” cherries in chocolate candies.

 Leave without taking tons of pictures with the colorful buildings

 Yes, we had a lot of stops along the way in order to do that.
 The buildings are so colorful and beautiful, most of them ornated with amazing tiles, that make for the perfect background for a picture.